julianbartel/lipgam-se-scripting/README.md

-# lipgam-se-scripting
+# LipGam's Space Engineers Ingame Scripts
-Space Engineers scripting library of the LipGam gaming community
+Some scripts for automating our Space Engineers world.